posativ/acrylamid/docs/index.rst

 Why?
 ----

-Acrylamid isn't your granddad's static blog compiler.
-I think that just sums it up.

-- it is *fast* (incremental builds)
+- it is *fast* due incremental builds
 - support for Jinja2_ and Mako_ templates
 - many Markdown_ extensions and custom reStructuredText_ directives
 - MathML_, enhanced typography and hyphenation using soft-hyphens